kathishah/audio-analyzer/README.md

 # Audio Quality Analyzer

-A Python tool for analyzing audio quality using PESQ (Perceptual Evaluation of Speech Quality) metrics.
+A Python library and command-line tool for analyzing audio quality using PESQ (Perceptual Evaluation of Speech Quality) metrics.
 This tool supports various audio formats including WebM, MP3, WAV, and more.

 ## Features